jdiazpena/particle-counter-spel/docs/hardware.md

 Before ordering boards:

-1. Select and record the authoritative analog-front-end revision.
+1. Record the authoritative schematic and hardware revision.
-2. Synchronize schematic symbols, values, and PCB footprints.
+2. Update the PCB from the schematic and review all resulting changes.
 3. Confirm op-amp stability, photodiode polarity, feedback values, and supply range from component datasheets.
 4. Verify every connector pinout and mating-part orientation.